What is Meningitis

 Meningitis B Vaccination

 A new Meningitis B vaccine (called Bexsero) was finally licensed after 20 years of research and development in 2014.
-ROC Private Clinic has been offering this vaccine since.
+ROC Clinic has been offering this vaccine since.

 From September 2015 it has been included in the national immunisation schedule but only for newborns.
 The number of injections required is based on age but usually 2-3 injections are needed.
 If you require further information, please contact us.